nickfargo/omicron/README.md

 ### Object manipulation

-#### edit( [ flags, ] subject, source [, ...sourceN ] )
+#### edit( [ flags ], subject, source, [ ...sourceN ] )

 Performs a differential operation across multiple objects.

-By default, `edit` returns the first object-typed argument as `subject`, to which the contents of each subsequent `source` argument are copied, in order.
+By default, `edit` returns the first object-typed argument as `subject`, to which the contents of each subsequent `source` operand are copied, in order.
 Optionally the first argument may be either a Boolean `deep`, or a whitespace-delimited `flags` String containing any of the following keywords:

 * `deep` : If a `source` property is an object or array, a structured clone is created on `subject`.